Xola-lab/PRODIGY-DS-01/Task-01/README.md

 Interactive Map of South Africa: Filter by province to explore demographic data on a regional level.

-Gender Distribution (Pie Chart): View the gender balance for selected years, offering a snapshot of population distribution.
+- **Gender Distribution (Pie Chart)**: View the gender balance for selected years, offering a snapshot of population distribution.

-Age Distribution (Stacked Bar Chart): Track age group distributions for the years 2023-2024.
+- **Age Distribution (Stacked Bar Chart)**: Track age group distributions for the years 2023-2024.

-Future Gender Projections (Bar Chart): A bar chart displays projections for gender distribution from 2025 to 2027.
+- **Future Gender Projections (Bar Chart)**: A bar chart displays projections for gender distribution from 2025 to 2027.

-Year Selector Button: Toggle between years to dynamically update the total population displayed.
+- **Year Selector Button**: Toggle between years to dynamically update the total population displayed.

 ## Data Sources & Tools